Andy53/ERC.Xdbg/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --convert UtoH HelloWorld` returns the Unicode bytes for HelloWorld.

 `--Assemble`
 The assemble option can be used to convert assembly instructions into the associated opcodes.
 The plugin will attempt to identify the architecture required based on the attached process however a 0 can be passed to force 32 bit and a 1 can be passed to force 64 bit.
-Instructions must be seperated with a comma (,).
+Instructions must be separated with a comma (,).
 &nbsp;&nbsp;&nbsp;&nbsp;Example 1: `ERC --Assemble jmp esp`
 &nbsp;&nbsp;&nbsp;&nbsp;Example 2: `ERC --assemble 1 jmp rsp, nop, nop`